doctrine/DoctrineORMModule/docs/migrations.md

 based on the time they are created and thus self-organize when sorted by name.
 This convention avoids migrations with duplicate names too.

+Even though you may configure multiple migrations and you can have multiple object managers per database it is not recommended to have more than one migrations directory per database.
+However this unusual arrangement is possible.

-> Note that in prior versions of doctrine/doctrine-orm-module only one migrations configuration
+> In prior versions of doctrine/doctrine-orm-module only one migrations configuration
 > was supported.
-This module will have a new major revision when this is released.
+Because of this change this module will have a new major revision when this is released.

 Configuration